-- When was your organization established and/or incorporated? - Indicate whether your organization is classified as local, regional, national, or international. - Describe the size of your company in terms of number of employees, gross sales, etc. - Is your company certified as small business, minority-owned, women-owned, veteranowned, disabled-owned, or similar classification? - Include other demographic information that you feel may be applicable to the Request for Proposal submission.
+- 1. When was your organization established and/or incorporated? - 2.
+Indicate whether your organization is classified as local, regional, national, or international. - 3.
+Describe the size of your company in terms of number of employees, gross sales, etc. - 4.
+Is your company certified as small business, minority-owned, women-owned, veteran-owned, disabled-owned, or similar classification? - 5.
+Include other demographic information that you feel may be applicable to the Request for Proposal submission. - 6.
+Offeror shall describe in detail their company's commitment to diversity, equity, and inclusion.
+Information shall be provided as to the number of diverse individuals that the vendor employees as well as a description of vendors efforts to do business with Diverse Business Enterprises as they conduct their own business.
+In additional, please indicate the diversity nature of your company as well as ownership race/ethnicity.